A Crypto-Currency Quick Start Guide

 Fiat = Government backed money

 Wallet = A crypto storage program.
-It’s not called an account because an account means your money is managed by someone else.
-Like a bank.
+It’s not called an account because an account means your money is managed by someone else the way a bank does.
 A bank holds money on your behalf.
-This is not like that so the term wallet is used instead.
+A wallet is not like that.
+It’s your money in your possession.

 Cold Storage = A wallet that is physical.
 Basically a USB drive that holds crypto and can only be accessed when that device is pluged into a computer.